This post was originally published in June 2015 and updated in January 2022 after a return visit to Egypt.

-I felt safe throughout my 2 weeks in Egypt and a large majority of the famous landmarks were devoid of tourists due to the geopolitical situation in the region.
+I felt safe throughout my 2 weeks in Egypt, especially being on a group trip with Intrepid Travel.
+A majority of the famous landmarks were totally accessible despite the pandemic.
 This is not to say that you should take your personal safety lightly.
 It just means that be realistic about planning a trip here and understand that the situation on the ground isn't exactly what the media hypes it to be.

 Just in front of the pyramids is the Great Sphinx.
 The Sphinx has a human face on a lion's body and was thought to be the protector of the pyramids and the causeway up to the ancient entrance.
 It used to be buried under sand until the late 19th century, and has been excavated and restored the last 100 years.
 I find it truly spectacular that these ancient structures have lasted in seemingly pristine condition for 5000 years.

 For your second day exploring Cairo, I recommend staying in the central area of the city to visit a few more highlights.
 Starting in Tahrir Square, this massive public area became globally famous after the Arab Spring protests in 2011.
 You can't actually sit and enjoy the park at this square, but there is lots of political street art, graffiti and murals around it to take note of.
 I featured some of my favorite murals on my post all about the street art in Cairo!

 Continue across the Tahrir Square to the Egyptian Museum.
 This is another highlight for Cairo, and I highly recommend a stop.
 The Egyptian Museum has over 120,000 pieces in their collection spanning throughout the ancient Egyptian period.
 Some are believed to date back 7,000 years ago!
 There are no cameras allowed inside, so you will have to check your bag at the security drop box area and pick it up on your way out.
 You can take pictures on your phone